 19. Why does my dog bite?

 It is extremely easy to label a dog “biter.”
-The real question here is ‘why is he biting?’
+The real question here is ‘Why is he biting?’
 Sometimes, bites happen when unknown people approach a dog.
-Bite is a result of intense fear, anxiety and stress that the dog feels.
-We often mistake the growling, snarling and baring of teeth as signs of aggression.
+Bite is a result of intense fear, anxiety, and stress that the dog feels.
+We often mistake the growling, snarling, and baring of teeth as signs of aggression.
 In reality, these are all forms of communication by the dog that says “I’m not liking this.
 Back off.”
-Ignoring these warning signs often result in bites.
+Ignoring these warning signs often results in bites.

 If your dog is biting, you need to find out what is triggering his bites and avoid them.

-20. How and where can I get my pet/dog licence?
+20. How and where can I get my pet/dog license?

 Depending on your location, you can apply for your Pet Dog Registration Certificate through the Municipal Corporation of Delhi (MCD).